 The current ratio shows a company’s ability to pay its short-term debts.
-It is the most common measure of liquidity.
+It is the most popular liquidity ratio.
+The formula is current assets divided by current liabilities.

 What is the Current Ratio?

 The current ratio measures the firm’s ability to pay its short-term debts.
 Current assets and current liabilities have a maturity of less than one year.
-So, the current ratio shows the firm’s ability to pay its debts over the next twelve months.
+So, the current ratio shows the firm’s ability to pay its debts over the next year.

 Creditors are interested in the current ratio and other liquidity ratios since higher values show a greater probability of repayment.